SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 | 18 | 9 | User Indie, User Singleplayer |
 | 19 | 10 | Steam Simulation |
 | 20 | 5 | User Puzzle |
+The tags preceded by “Steam” are the official tags from steam and the “User” are the popularly defined ones.
+The length is the number of games in each cluster.

+We see that most clusters effectively contain games with a couple of tags in common.

 {% endcapture %}{% include details.html %}